From BeyondPlanck to Cosmoglobe: Open Science, Reproducibility, and Data Longevity: Introduction

 The rest of the paper is organized as follows: Starting in Sect.~\ref{sec:bp}, we briefly review the statistical framework used by \BP\ and \cosmoglobe, and we discuss why we believe that these issues will only become increasingly important for all future major cosmology and astrophysical missions.
-Next, in Sect.~\ref{sec:reproducibility} we present the results from an internal user survey on reproducibility, and we give an overview of various possible productivity tools that might be useful for future experiments, as well as different Open Source licenses.
+Next, in Sect.~\ref{sec:reproducibility} we give an overview of various possible productivity tools that might be useful for future experiments, as well as different Open Source licenses.
 In Sect.~\ref{sec:compilation_support} we provide an overview of the compilation support facilities implemented for the current software, while in Sect.~\ref{sec:bp_reproducibility} we summarize our documentation and accessibility efforts.
 Finally, we conclude in Sect.~\ref{sec:conclusions}.